 TL;DR – Sublingual CBD oil drops are the fastest acting form of CBD, next to vaping (which comes with its’ own unique risks).
 Many people prefer CBD oil because it is so easy to use, and it works so fast.

 Let’s get into what CBD oil drops are, how you use them, and why they these types of CBD products are so effective.

-Sublingual use requires putting a substance (CBD in this case) under the tongue in order to dissolve it.
-The substance is then absorbed into the bloodstream via the sublingual vein.
-A huge benefit to this process is that these substances do not pass through the human digestive tract.
+The main benefit to this process is that these substances do not pass through the human digestive tract.